digarok/fnxgamejam-haunted-mansion/README.md

 Try `help` to see basic commands.
 You can go north, south, west, east, up, and down.

 Good luck and thanks for playing!

+## GRAPHICS UPDATE!!!
+If you want to play with graphics, you must also copy all the ".bin" files to the same drive as the basic program.
+Then run as normal and choose graphics mode.